 No formal systems have been created to stage pericardial mesothelioma or testicular mesothelioma.
 These cancers are so rare that not enough data exists to create a staging system for them.

 Staging helps patients understand how far their cancer has progressed.
 It has a big impact on prognosis and the treatments doctors recommend.

 This is the most widely used system for pleural mesothelioma.
 It is also called the iMiG Staging System after the International Mesothelioma Interest Group, which is the organization that developed it.

-Researchers are trying to adapt it for peritoneal mesothelioma, but more data is necessary and it will take time to develop.
+Researchers are trying to adapt it for peritoneal mesothelioma, but more information is necessary and it will take time to develop.